TRZLedgerFoundation/kit/packages/transactions/README.md

 #### `TransactionWithSizeLimit`

-This type represents a transaction that is under or equal to the maximum size limit for transactions on the Solana network.
+This type represents a transaction that is under or equal to the maximum size limit for transactions on the Trezoa network.

 #### `SendableTransaction`